National Lung Cancer Screening Program

 Grants

-Community engagement grants will be available from mid-2025 to support ACCHOs to develop Community-led, locally tailored, and culturally appropriate activities to support participation and engagement in screening.
+Community engagement grants will be available to support ACCHOs to develop Community-led, locally tailored, and culturally appropriate activities to support participation and engagement in screening.
 Additional information on these grants will be available soon.

 Co-design of the National Lung Cancer Screening Program was funded by the Australian Government.